GeminiXII7/RIVA/README.md

             A weather notifications for the day will be prompted after the morning alarm for users to plan for their daily activities.

-Medicine lookup
+### Medicine lookup:
 RIVA comes with a drug lookup module.
 This module provides users with a tool to look up the drug description of any drug based on its tagged SSN number.
 The drug data comes from the MDA official website.